Introduction

 In the more immediate term, taking a break from the NHS pension while still in NHS employment will have a notable impact on your take-home pay.

 With no pension contributions coming out of your salary, you’ll certainly notice the difference – but what you might not notice is the employer contributions you’re missing out on.
+Also, with the pension contributions not being deducted your taxable pay will increase.

 Using the NHS pensions opt-out calculator is a handy way to see the significant benefits you might be sacrificing for a modest monthly increase.
+Opting out will also impact on other benefits provided by the NHS pension scheme, such as death in service and ill health retirement pension.